tel: +48 888 99 98 98

 Disadvantages of neodymium magnets:

-- Potential hazard to health from tiny fragments of magnets are risky, if swallowed, which is particularly important in the aspect of protecting young children.
-It's also worth noting that tiny parts of these magnets can complicate diagnosis when they are in the body.
+• Possible danger associated with microscopic parts of magnets are risky, when accidentally ingested, which is crucial in the aspect of protecting young children.
+Furthermore, tiny parts of these magnets are able to hinder the diagnostic process when they are in the body.

 Safety Precautions